steveschnepp/blog.pwkf.org/_posts/2021-08-31-humble-beginnings-electronics.md

 When I was this summer at my parents, I rediscovered a long-forgotten "electronics lab box".
 I was super glad, since it was that box that enabled me to get into electronics.
-Not the digital kind with micro-controllers, but the old-school analogic one, with transistors, resistors & condensators.
+Not the digital kind with micro-controllers, but the old-school analogic one, with transistors, resistors & capacitors.

 ## The Electronics Lab Box